Rioflan/bred-mobile-app/README.md

 You'll add also the access token provided by Heroku :

-fill in your server address in `api.json` file :
+Fill in your api credentials in `api.json` file :

 ```
 {